foxdonut/adventures-reactive-web-dev/client-elm/README.md

 when **this** happens_, without needing to "know" which feature made **this** happen.
 - Build a large feature out of smaller features: useful to make a group of features reusable as a whole, without having to re-create the group each time.
+- Be able to connect to external JavaScript code and exchange data in both directions.

 This will hopefully become clear when we dig into it and look at the code.
 What's important to know before reading on is that I assume knowledge of The Elm Architecture, because I build on top of that